 The third is a printer attached to a computer and shared, via either a Windows, Mac or Unix computer.

 Luckily, whatever the case, Mac OS X makes it easy to connect to a shared printer.
+Having trouble connecting to your WiFi router?
+Read: What to do if your Mac isn't connecting to WiFi and the web.

 How do I find the drivers for my printer